rupor-github/fb2mobi/README.md

 * Added simple tool to generate thumbnails on Kindle devices
 * Added synchronous logging to file and console (console logging level is set independently by `--console-level` key or `<consoleLevel>` config tag)
 * Added an option to make PNG images non-transparent to prevent "ghostly images" on Kindle (`--remove-png-transparency` key or `<removePngTransparency>` config tag)
+* Added support for auto-generation of PageMaps - now it is possible to have APNX files (`--apnx=eInk|PC` key or `<generateAPNX>` profile tag).
+Number of uncompessed text characters per page is (aproximatly) controlled by `charactersPerPage` profile tag and by default is equal to 2300 (as in Calibre)

 More info can be found on [russian forum](http://www.the-ebook.org/forum/viewtopic.php?t=30380).